snehilsr91/Jango-Discord-Bot/README.md

 # Jango-Discord-Bot
 A modular Discord bot with interactive mini-games, profile stats, translation commands, and utility functions.
-A cowboy themed bot with games like Hangman, Tic-Tac-Toe, Cowboy Shootout, and Train Heist using Discord's button interactions and embeds.
+A cowboy themed bot with games like 8ball, Tic-Tac-Toe, Cowboy Shootout, and Train Heist using Discord's button interactions and embeds.